finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

 ### PKS example 1

 Largely using the few mechanisms mentioned above we can build plausible retrosynthetic pathways for given polyketides.
-This can form the basis for beginning to dissect unknown PKSs.
-Experimental evidence, such as labelled feeding experiments of precursor compounds followed by NMR, is one example of how starter and extender compounds may be identified, mechanisms ruled out or ascertained, and the components of each module of the PKS elucidated.
+When a novel natural product is discovered, suggesting plausible retrosynthetic pathways guides initial experiments such as what precursor compounds to radioactive label.
+These feeding experiments followed by NMR can elucidate starter and extender compounds, rule out or ascertain specific mechanisms, and reveal the components of a PKS assembly line.

 Consider the retrosynthesis of compound A in Fig.7.
 I don't know the name of the compound, but this could be synthesised via the acetate pathway which yields the precursor acetyl-coA.
 From acetyl-coA we can also synthesise other building blocks such as malonyl-coA, butyryl-coA and methylmalonyl-coA to name a few.

-1. By labelling the compound we can begin to decipher the starter and extender precursors.
-This compound can be synthesised from 1x acetyl-coA starter unit and 4x malonyl-coA extender units (Figure 7).
+1. The starter and extender units can be identified by annotating the compound (Fig.7).
+This compound can be synthesised from 1x acetyl-coA starter unit and 4x malonyl-coA extender units.

     ![Figure 7.
 Annotating compound A with plausible precursors](/images/compound_A_annotated.png).

 2. Acetyl-coA is a product of the acetate pathway.
-Malonyl-coA can be produced in an aldol reaction between CO2 and acetyl-coA via an enolate ion intermediate and catalysed by the biotin dependent acetyl-coA carboxylase (Fig.8).
+An acetyl-coA carboxylase catalyses an aldol reaction between CO2 and acetyl-coA generate malonyl-coA via an enolate ion intermediate.

    ![Figure 8.
 Synthesis of malonyl-coA](/images/malonly_coA_synthesis.png)

-   To synthesise methylmalonylcoA, a SAM dependent methylase enzyme adds a methyl group to acetyl-coA to generate propionyl-coA (Fig.9).
+   To synthesise methylmalonylcoA, a SAM dependent methylase adds a methyl group to acetyl-coA to generate propionyl-coA (Fig.9).
 Notice that the
    leaving group in this reaction is the amino acid methionine.
 This is followed by the same aforementioned carboxylation dependent reaction to generate methylmalonlycoA.